Stanislaus Fly Fishers

 – Beaches in Santa Cruz County offer a protected cove which that is less technical than many other area beaches, providing a great learning experience with predictable wave breaks, and a gradual beach face.

 – There is a $10 parking fee.
-Dogs and are not allowed
+Dogs are not allowed

 – Species that can be caught are Surf Perch, the rare Halibut, and our main target species; Striped Bass.

-– May-early August is the prime time to target Stripers, as thye are preparing to make their migration through the delta and can be voracious feeders.
+– May-early August is the prime time to target Stripers, as they are preparing to make their migration through the delta and can be voracious feeders.

 – Small baitfish, eels, sand crabs and clams are the Striper’s primary food source.